Sources of capital growth: Appendix C. Mill's statement of the free growth idea

 \cite{millPrinciplesPoliticalEconomy1848}, book 1, chapter 5, section 4, includes: \begin{quote} If it were said, for instance, that the only way to accelerate the increase of capital is by increase of saving, the idea would probably be suggested of greater abstinence, and increased privation.
 But it is obvious that whatever increases the productive power of labour creates an additional fund to make savings from, and enables capital to be enlarged not only without additional privation, but concurrently with an increase of personal consumption. \end{quote}

 This passage may be the first clear statement of what we call free growth theory.
-His use of the words "accelerate" and "concurrently" suggest that his path of reasoning was something like ours, and that he meant what we call free growth rather than the alternating phases of higher and lower saving rates pictured in thrift theory.
+Mill's use of the words "accelerate" and "concurrently" suggest that his path of reasoning was something like ours.